The 5 Most Common Scams in Cancun And How to Avoid Them

 4. Fake Vacation Scam

-This type of scam happens before getting to Mexico, when you book your trip through an unknown website or operator.
-There has been an increase of cases of fake bookings and people robbed of their “deposits”.
+This type of scam occurs before you reach Mexico, when you book your trip through an unknown website or operator.
+There has been an increase in cases of fake bookings and people being robbed of their “deposits”.

-How it works?
-You find a beautiful colorful Travel Agent account, usually on facebook or instagram or even a webpage, made so well it looks real and professional.
+How does it work?
+You find a beautiful, colorful Travel Agent account, usually on Facebook or instagram or even a webpage, made so well it looks real and professional.
 You book your trip, they ask you a deposit and they disappear!

-Use reputable travel agencies, either local ones, where you actually physically walk in or popular online one such as Expedia for packages, or Booking.com and VRBO for Hotels and Vacation rentals.
-This way you are sure your booked vacation is real.
+Use reputable travel agencies, either local ones, where you actually physically walk in or popular online ones such as Expedia for packages, or Booking.com and VRBO for Hotels and Vacation rentals.
+This wa,y you are sure your booked vacation is real.

 A spacious, well-lit shopping mall with a high glass ceiling.
 People walk past various stores including McDonald's, Elite Lockers, and phone repair shops.
 Colorful banners adorn the walls, reminding visitors to stay vigilant against common scams in Cancun.